 Aaron is a Discussion Leader for the Supervisors Forum.
 He

-is currently Vice President of Human Resources at
+is currently Vice President of Quality, Regulatory and Employee Engagement at

 Microbiologics.
 Aaron is a seasoned Human Resources